sunzenshen/sunzenshen.github.io/_posts/2014-07-20-conferences-2014-postmortem.markdown

 title: Conference Backchannels and Information Overload
 categories: [events]
 tags: [conferences, social]
-description: On social interactions long before meeting face-to-face.
+description: On social interactions long before meeting face-to-face
 ---

 Earlier this year, I made it a point to attend more conferences,